How To: Business Model Canvas Explained

 Key means the resources your business requires to do business.

-These resources are what is needed practically to undertake the action/activities of your business:
+These resources are what is needed practically to undertake the actions/activities of your business:

 - Office space